charlesll/i-melt/README.md

 ## Training the networks

-2,000 models were trained in the **Training_experiments.ipynb** notebook.
+3,000 models were trained in the **Training_experiments.ipynb** notebook.
 The effect of the dataset size is also tested.
 Due to the large amount of calculations, training is best done on GPU.

-**Training takes 24 hours on a Dell Precision 5251 equipped with a RTX 4000 NVIDIA GPU.**
+**Training takes ~24 hours or more on a Dell Precision 5251 equipped with a RTX 4000 NVIDIA GPU.**

 The notebook **Training_single_forexampleonly.ipynb** allows training a single network, and is useful to play around.